-The accounts have been prepared in accordance with the charity's governing document, the Companies Act 2006 and "Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102)" (as amended for accounting periods commencing from 1 January 2016).
+The financial statements have been prepared in accordance with the charity's governing document, the Companies Act 2006 and "Accounting and Reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS 102) (effective 1 January 2019)".
 The charity is a Public Benefit Entity as defined by FRS 102.

 The financial statements are prepared in sterling, which is the functional currency of the charity.
-Monetary amounts in these financial statements are rounded to the nearest \mathfrak{L} .
+Monetary amounts in these financial statements are rounded to the nearest £.